gravitational/careers/challenges/security/cloud-security.md

 # Part 4: Development
 You will be given a prototype AWS Terraform implementation of the RFD you reviewed earlier.
-You will have 3 hours to develop and submit a single PR securing the service.
+You will have 3 hours to develop and submit one or more PRs securing the service.
 Please implement as many of the following security features as you find time for.
 Implement the ones that you believe provide the best security return on investment.